-Our Tip Sheet, Recognizing the Signs of Labor breaks down the clues that could indicate that your body is preparing for labor, when labor will start soon, when labor has started and when baby is on the way!
+Will you recognize the early signs of labor?
+In collaboration with Lamaze Childbirth Educators, our Tip Sheet, Recognizing the Signs of Labor breaks down the clues for every stage: signs that your body is preparing for labor, signs that labor will start soon, signs that labor has started and those for when baby is on the way!

-(Note: you may not experience all of these signs of labor.
-But we have grouped them to help you figure out what each sign means to your unique pregnancy.)
+(Note: you may not experience all of these signs of labor, especially the early signs of labor, but we have grouped them to help you figure out what each sign means to your unique pregnancy.)

 Keep this info handy!